 Inflow into Mettur dam drops

-Water level in the dam stood at 114.74 ft against its full capacity of 120 ft.
-The storage was 85,329 tmcft.
-The inflow was reduced to 2,077 cusecs from the Saturday’s 3,420 cusecs.
-The discharge from the dam into Cauvery river for irrigation in the delta region continued to be 8,000 cusecs.
+Water level in the dam stood at 114.95 feet against its full capacity of 120 feet.
+The storage was 85,643 mcft.
+The inflow was reduced to 7,605 cusecs from Thursday’s inflow 9,772 cusecs.
+The discharge from the dam into Cauvery river continued as 12,000 cusecs.

 - Comments will be moderated by The Hindu editorial team.